 Are you in search of a “#1 Team Leader” and will you only accept a “#1 Team Leader” because this is a critical leadership position and you must have captain who walks the talk and demonstrates a high level of skill and fit?

 Or will you accept a “#3 Specialist” for this position because it is outside the company core and you just need a high level of technical skill and role fit to get the job done?

 Perhaps you are in the market for a “#2 Team Player” but you’ll expand the scope to a “#1 Team Leader” if you stumble across the right candidate?
 Or is this purely a “#2 Team Player” hire because that’s all that’s really required for this role?

 And what is the style of candidate who will naturally thrive in this role based on the job requirements and the complementary skills and gaps in the team?
 Do you need a high Producer/Innovator who thrives at winning and coming up with creative solutions to complex problems?
 Or would it be a Stabilizer/Unifier style who brings order out of chaos while keeping the team and clients on the same page?
 Or a different style altogether?

 There are still a lot of details to answer and those answers will come soon enough.
 But what’s really important (and valuable) is having a framework to ask the right questions in the first place!
 And that’s exactly what the draft board framework gives you: A new way to think about hiring, along with the right questions to ask.

 Now that you have a snapshot of the draft board framework, the next step is to understand how to put it into action.
 Once you know the how, then you can tackle the when to hire and who to hire.
 But right now, don’t rush past small victories.
 Take a moment to savor them.
 You now have a seriously powerful framework for how to think about the hiring process.

-Please note: this post is an excerpt from How to Think About Hiring: Play Smarter to Win the Talent Game.
+This post is an excerpt from How to Think About Hiring: Play Smarter to Win the Talent Game.